Daniel-TheProgrammer/Web-Server-Management-System/README.md

 # Web-Server-Management-System
+This is a Java Project Given by Our Lecturer in FET-300

 The features or functions of this project can be outlined as follows.
 I’ve only introduced the first three of these here; detailed description of the rest can be found in the project report.

 Server Information